zkat/make-fetch-happen/README.md

 By implementing this API, you can customize the storage backend for make-fetch-happen itself -- for example, you could implement a cache that uses `redis` for caching, or simply keeps everything in memory.
 Most of the caching logic exists entirely on the make-fetch-happen side, so the only thing you need to worry about is reading, writing, and deleting, as well as making sure `fetch.Response` objects are what gets returned.

 You can refer to `cache.js` in the make-fetch-happen source code for a reference implementation.

+**NOTE**: Requests will not be cached unless their response bodies are consumed.
+You will need to use one of the `res.json()`, `res.buffer()`, etc methods on the response, or drain the `res.body` stream, in order for it to be written.

 The default cache manager also adds the following headers to cached responses: